pandas-dev/pandas/doc/source/user_guide/groupby.rst

 .. csv-table::
     :header: "Method", "Description"
     :widths: 20, 80
-    :delim: ;

-        :meth:`~.DataFrameGroupBy.any`;Compute whether any of the values in the groups are truthy :meth:`~.DataFrameGroupBy.all`;Compute whether all of the values in the groups are truthy :meth:`~.DataFrameGroupBy.count`;Compute the number of non-NA values in the groups :meth:`~.DataFrameGroupBy.cov` * ;Compute the covariance of the groups :meth:`~.DataFrameGroupBy.first`;Compute the first occurring value in each group :meth:`~.DataFrameGroupBy.idxmax`;Compute the index of the maximum value in each group :meth:`~.DataFrameGroupBy.idxmin`;Compute the index of the minimum value in each group :meth:`~.DataFrameGroupBy.last`;Compute the last occurring value in each group :meth:`~.DataFrameGroupBy.max`;Compute the maximum value in each group :meth:`~.DataFrameGroupBy.mean`;Compute the mean of each group
+        :meth:`~.DataFrameGroupBy.any`,Compute whether any of the values in the groups are truthy :meth:`~.DataFrameGroupBy.all`,Compute whether all of the values in the groups are truthy :meth:`~.DataFrameGroupBy.count`,Compute the number of non-NA values in the groups :meth:`~.DataFrameGroupBy.cov` * ,Compute the covariance of the groups :meth:`~.DataFrameGroupBy.first`,Compute the first occurring value in each group :meth:`~.DataFrameGroupBy.idxmax`,Compute the index of the maximum value in each group :meth:`~.DataFrameGroupBy.idxmin`,Compute the index of the minimum value in each group :meth:`~.DataFrameGroupBy.last`,Compute the last occurring value in each group :meth:`~.DataFrameGroupBy.max`,Compute the maximum value in each group :meth:`~.DataFrameGroupBy.mean`,Compute the mean of each group
-        :meth:`~.DataFrameGroupBy.median`;Compute the median of each group
+        :meth:`~.DataFrameGroupBy.median`,Compute the median of each group
-        :meth:`~.DataFrameGroupBy.min`;Compute the minimum value in each group :meth:`~.DataFrameGroupBy.nunique`;Compute the number of unique values in each group :meth:`~.DataFrameGroupBy.prod`;Compute the product of the values in each group :meth:`~.DataFrameGroupBy.quantile`;Compute a given quantile of the values in each group :meth:`~.DataFrameGroupBy.sem`;Compute the standard error of the mean of the values in each group :meth:`~.DataFrameGroupBy.size`;Compute the number of values in each group :meth:`~.DataFrameGroupBy.skew` *;Compute the skew of the values in each group :meth:`~.DataFrameGroupBy.std`;Compute the standard deviation of the values in each group :meth:`~.DataFrameGroupBy.sum`;Compute the sum of the values in each group :meth:`~.DataFrameGroupBy.var`;Compute the variance of the values in each group
+        :meth:`~.DataFrameGroupBy.min`,Compute the minimum value in each group :meth:`~.DataFrameGroupBy.nunique`,Compute the number of unique values in each group :meth:`~.DataFrameGroupBy.prod`,Compute the product of the values in each group :meth:`~.DataFrameGroupBy.quantile`,Compute a given quantile of the values in each group :meth:`~.DataFrameGroupBy.sem`,Compute the standard error of the mean of the values in each group :meth:`~.DataFrameGroupBy.size`,Compute the number of values in each group :meth:`~.DataFrameGroupBy.skew` * ,Compute the skew of the values in each group :meth:`~.DataFrameGroupBy.std`,Compute the standard deviation of the values in each group :meth:`~.DataFrameGroupBy.sum`,Compute the sum of the values in each group :meth:`~.DataFrameGroupBy.var`,Compute the variance of the values in each group

 Some examples: